gmartins-dev/seller-console/README.md

 ## 📚 Usage Guide

 ### 🎯 Managing Leads
-1. 👀 View leads in the main sortable table
+1. 👀 View leads in the main sortable, paginated table
 2. 🔍 Search by name or company
 3. 🏷️ Filter by status to narrow the list
 4. 📊 Click column headers to sort
+5. 📄 Navigate through pages using pagination controls
+6. 🔢 Adjust items per page (5, 10, 20, 30, 50) as needed
-5. 📱 Mobile users: Swipe through card layouts on small screens
+7. 📱 Mobile users: Swipe through card layouts on small screens

 ### ✏️ Editing Lead Details
 1. 🖱️ Click any lead row to open the detail panel